Technology · Knowledge & Insight

 How we operate the workflow

 The unit of operation on data analytics is not a model call — it is a case (a ticket, a claim, a record, a request) that flows from intake to outcome.
 We instrument every case end-to-end: where it came in, what context it was matched against, what action was taken, who reviewed it, how long it took, whether the outcome held.
-For saas teams, that case-level telemetry is what makes the workflow operationally legible.
+For SaaS teams, that case-level telemetry is what makes the workflow operationally legible.

 What we build inside the workflow